pc2/frandom/Readme.md

     ./random_18.1.1

-will try to load the kernel file with the name random_access_kernel_18.1.1.aocx and random_access_kernel_18.1.1_local.aocx by default.
+will try to load the kernel file with the name random_access_kernel_18.1.1.aocx by default.
-Note, that this benchmark uses two different bitsreams: One to benchmark the global memory and one for the local memory.
-Additionally, the executable will interpret the first two arguments given as the path to the kernels that should be used.
+Additionally, the executable will interpret the first argument given as the path to the kernel that should be used.
-For example to use the kernel _other.aocx_ for global memory and *other_local.aocx*:
+For example to use the kernel _other.aocx_:

-    ./random_18.1.1 other.aocx other_local.aocx
+    ./random_18.1.1 other.aocx

 Also, relative and absolute paths to the kernel can be given.